|

-Like James Madison's home, Montpelier, the museum went through a very lengthy major renovation the last two years.
+Like James Madison's home, Montpelier, the museum went through a very lengthy major renovation a few years ago.
 Unlike Montpelier, which reduced its size by two-thirds, the art museum EXPANDED by more than a third.

 BUT, one thing hasn't changed.
 It's still FREE, although donations are always welcome.
 (And the Virginia Historical Society next door is free too!)

-My favorite part was actually quite small.
-It was a special room dedicated to their collection of stunning Faberge eggs and other artifacts by Peter Carl Faberge (it was one of the largest permanent collections of Faberge eggs and artifacts outside Russia).
+My favorite part used to be quite small: a special room dedicated to their collection of stunning Faberge eggs and other artifacts by Peter Carl Faberge (it was one of the largest permanent collections of Faberge eggs and artifacts outside Russia).

 The highlight for me was (and still is) four Imperial Easter eggs, which were created by Faberge specifically for the last Russian czar, Nicholas II, to give to his wife, Czarina Alexandra, at Easter.